35 Types of Butterflies in Indiana

 9. Mourning Cloak

-Mourning Cloak butterflies are one of the few butterflies in Indiana that hibernate as adults.
+Mourning Cloak butterflies are among the few in Indiana that hibernate as adults.
 These types of butterflies in Indiana are primarily found in the state’s southern portions and can be seen from March to October.

 While they are typically brown, other types of butterflies in Indiana will have a red or yellow stripe on their wings, which is where they get their names.